Agent Identity & Configuration

 - Agent identity — SOUL.md + IDENTITY.md content

-- Repository context — If the task targets a specific GitHub repo, that repo's CLAUDE.md is included
+- Repository context — If the task targets a specific GitHub repo, that repo's CLAUDE.md and guidelines are included

 - Filesystem guide — Memory directories, personal/shared workspace, setup script instructions